 Our Commitment to your Privacy

-This policy explains how the Finite Group handles personal information relating to individuals, including our candidates, contractors, clients and customers.
+This policy explains how the Finite Group handles personal information relating to individuals, including our candidates, contractors, consultants, clients and website users.
 This policy explains:

 - the kinds of information collected and held by the Finite Group;